MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 PlayFab allows you to intercept various room events.
 The following room events require only CloudScript to be intercepted:

-- **RoomCreated**
+- `RoomCreated`
-- **RoomJoined**
+- `RoomJoined`
-- **RoomLeft**
+- `RoomLeft`
-- **RoomClosed**
+- `RoomClosed`

 The following events will require additional control over Unity code to be intercepted (details are given later in this document):

-- **RoomPropertyUpdated**
+- `RoomPropertyUpdated`
-- **RoomEventRaised**
+- `RoomEventRaised`

 > [!NOTE]
 > Once you introduce a handler for a room event, it becomes an essential part of the event handling flow.
 So errors produced while running your CloudScript may cause problems for the *entire* system.
-For example, if the **RoomCreated** handler throws an error, your clients will throw an error as well, and will not be able to connect properly.
+For example, if the `RoomCreated` handler throws an error, your clients will throw an error as well, and will not be able to connect properly.

-Let's construct a PlayFab CloudScript by defining a handler for each event type one-by-one.
+Let's construct a PlayFab CloudScript by defining a handler for each event type individually.

 ### Room Created handler

-The Room Created handler is invoked every time a Photon room is created.
+The `RoomCreated` handler is invoked every time a Photon room is created.
 The following CloudScript handler will intercept such event.

 ```javascript
 // Triggered automatically when a Photon room is first created